onemorebsmith/kaspa-stratum-bridge/README.md

 ## Docker bridge only

-*Note: Best option for users who want docker encapsulation, and don't need reporting, or are already using Grafana/Prometheus.
+*Best option for users who want docker encapsulation, and don't need reporting, or are already using Grafana/Prometheus.
 Requires a local copy of this repository, and docker installation.*

+* [Install Docker](https://docs.docker.com/engine/install/) using the appropriate method for your OS.
+The docker commands below are assuming a server type installation - details may be different for a desktop installation.

+* Clone this repository using git (`git clone https://github.com/rdugan/kaspa-stratum-bridge.git`) or download and unpack the [zip file](https://github.com/rdugan/kaspa-stratum-bridge/archive/refs/heads/main.zip)

-`docker compose -f docker-compose-bridge-src.yml up -d --build` [^2] will run the bridge assuming a local kaspad node with default port settings, and listen on port 5555 for incoming stratum connections.
-These settings can be overridden by modifying/adding/deleting the parameters in the 'command' section of the [docker-compose-bridge-src.yml](docker-compose-bridge-src.yml) file.
+* Enter the 'kaspa-stratum-bridge' directory and type the command `docker compose -f docker-compose-bridge-src.yml up -d --build` [^2].
+This will run the bridge assuming a local kaspad node with default port settings, and listen on port 5555 for incoming stratum connections.
+These settings can be updated in the [config.yaml](cmd/kaspabridge/config.yaml) file, or overridden by modifying/adding/deleting the parameters in the 'command' section of the [docker-compose-bridge-src.yml](docker-compose-bridge-src.yml) file.
 No further services will be enabled.

 [^2]: This command builds the bridge component from source, rather than the previous behavior of pulling down a pre-built image.
 You may still use the pre-built image by issuing the command `docker run -p 5555:5555 onemorebsmith/kaspa_bridge:latest`, but it is not guaranteed to be up to date, so compiling from source is the better alternative.